-IN his letter entitled "The Mechanics of the Glacial Anticyclone Illustrated by Experiment " published in NATURE for July 22, Prof. Hobbs remarks: "In all my writings upon the glacial anticyclone I have been at much pains to explain that the domed surface of the ice is essential to the development both of the anticyclone and of the alternating calms and blizzards which record its strophic action."
+In his letter entitled "The Mechanics of the Glacial Anticyclone Illustrated by Experiment "published in Nature for July 22, Prof. Hobbs remarks: "In all my writings upon the glacial anticyclone I have been at much pains to explain that the domed surface of the ice is essential to the development both of the anticyclone and of the alternating calms and blizzards which record its strophic action."
 As, however, one goes on to read the letter one finds that Prof. Hobbs's explanation demands another "essential," namely, that the domed surface must be cooler than the air in contact with it.
 Remove this defect of temperature, and the mechanism ceases to act; reverse it, and the mechanism works in the reverse direction, producing a cyclone instead of an anticyclone.

 Assuming that the Antarctic continent has the domed form postulated by Prof. Hobbs, one might be led to accept his conclusions so far as the winter months are concerned, but what about the summer months?
 During the summer, with its continuous insolation, the surface of the dome must be at a higher temperature than the adjacent air, for there is plenty of evidence that the temperature of a snow surface is very susceptible to solar radiation.
-The surface is very susceptible to solar radiation.
-The mean amplitude of the daily variation of air-tempera-ture over the Barrier during November, December, and January was found by Scott's Expedition to be $11.5^{\circ}$ F., while between November 17-22, 1911, the average amplitude was $20^{\circ}$ F., and this with the sun average application to be between $10^{\circ}$ and $ar^{\circ}$ above the horizont oscillating only between 10° and 35° above the horizon!
+The mean amplitude of the daily variation of air-temperature over the Barrier during November, December, and January was found by Scott's Expedition to be 11.5° F., while between November 17-22, 1911, the average amplitude was 20° F., and this with the sun average amplitude was 20° F. and 20° above the horizon! oscillating only between 10° and 35° above the horizon!
 If Prof. Hobbs's theory were correct the Antarctic would have a pronounced monsoon climate, while we know from observations that anticyclonic conditions last throughout the year.
-G. C. SIMPSON.
+G. C. Simpson.